grayspectrum/beelancer/README.md

 # Beelancer - Social Project Management For Busy Bees

 This is the repository for the Beelancer web application front-end located at https://beelancer.com.

+> **This project is being actively refactored, so please be gentle with submitting issues.**

 Feel free to fork and contribute or use as a reference for building your own Beelancer applications.
 Contributors, please see the [wiki](https://github.com/gordonwritescode/beelancer/wiki) for the style guide and documentation.